How to Apply to the Chemistry Ph.D. Program

-Because Chemistry PhD students are funded as teaching assistants during their first year, all international students and permanent residents must provide valid TOEFL or IELTS scores that meet the following criteria:
+Because Chemistry PhD students are funded as teaching assistants during their first year, all students must satisfy UCI Graduate Division's English Proficiency for Teaching Assistantships policy in one of three ways:

 - TOEFL iBT

 - A speaking section score of 26 or higher is required for TA eligibility.

 - A speaking module score of 8 or higher is required for TA eligibility.